Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libtirpc/README.md

 ### Version 1.3.3 from CPE 22.12 on

+  * The EasyConfig is a straightforward port of the 1.3.2 one.

+### Version 1.3.4 from CPE 23.12 on

-  * The EasyConfig is a straightforward port of the 1.3.2. one.
+  * The EasyConfig is a straightforward port of the 1.3.3 one.

+  * We now also copy the license information to the installation directories.

+  * Needed to configure with `--disable-symvers` for the Cray compiler./